indam94/TGScrollRulerView/README.md

 ## License

 TGScrollRulerView is available under the MIT license.
-See the [License]LICENSE file for more info.
+See the LICENSE file for more info.